 It was then a nice scenic ride along the coast, with the sea on one side and mountains on the other.
-Eventually we ended up at Shen Ao Elephant Rock (深澳岬角), which has a pretty distinctive feature that looks like an elephant’s trunk.
+Eventually, we ended up at Shen Ao Elephant Rock (深澳岬角), which has a pretty distinctive feature of looking like an elephant’s trunk.

 It’s cliche to say this, but we came as strangers and left as friends.
 I guess that’s the beauty of travel, meeting people from another part of the world, and leaving with a warm heart and more open mind.

 For those with an adventurous spirit.
 This motorcycle tour is something you definitely have to experience.